UstadMobile/UstadMobile/test-end-to-end/test-descriptions/004_003_user_add_private_comment_test_description.md

 47. Enter a comment on "Add a private comment" field.
 48. Click on "Send" icon.
 49. Clear the app storage
-50. Login as a student.
+50. Login to the app using the student username and password.
 51. Click on "Courses" tab.
 52. Click on the course name.
 53. Click on the assignment added by teacher.